vinayjain38/rasa-demo/data/nlu/nlu.md

 - is Rasa works with Unity3d?
 - rasa uses deep learning ?
 - i want to extract predefined entity from user query
+- can you tell me how to deploy

 ## intent:restart
 - yep you can restart